Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: : Secure Participant Selection

 The first component is the aggregate training loss that reflects the volume and distribution of the client's dataset $B_i$.
 The second component compares the client's completion time $t_i$ with the developer-specified duration $T$ and penalizes any delay (which makes the indicator $\mathds{1}(T<t_i)$ outputs 1) with an exponent $\alpha > 0$.
 Oort prioritizes the use of clients with high utility scores for enhanced training efficiency.

 \PHM{Design Goal.} Let $n$ represent the population size, with $c$ being the number of dishonest clients, and $s$ the target number of participants in a training round.
-Our goal, regardless of the selection approach, is to minimize the number of dishonest participants, denoted by $x$.
-Ideally, $x$ should resemble $c/n \cdot s$, where $c/n$ is the base rate of dishonest clients in the population (which is presumably small, e.g., 1\%, as assumed in~\cref{sec:design_threat}).
-However, for practical purposes, we allow for a slight relaxation of this ideal goal.
-We aim to align $x$ with $\eta s$, where $\eta \in (0, 1)$ is small enough to ensure the security of the privacy-preserving protocol implemented in the remaining FL steps.
+Ideally, regardless of the selection approach and the base rate of dishonest clients in the population $c/n$, \ul{the proportion of compromised participants $x/s$ should match $c/n$}, where $x$ represents the number of compromised participants.
+For practical purposes, we allow for a slight relaxation of this ideal goal.
+Specifically, our objective is to align $x/s$ with $\eta c/n$, where $\eta$ is a small value slightly greater than 1.